Skip to main content

 Click 'Ok' to continue.

-To do this, add a 'Calculated Value' field having label as 'Tax ($)' and field name as 'Tax_Amount'.
-Here, click on the icon and go to 'Calculated Field' tab in the next popup screen.
+To do this, add a 'Calculated Value' field having the label 'Tax ($)' and field name 'Tax_Amount'.
+Here, click the icon and go to the 'Calculated Field' tab in the next popup screen.

 Under the 'Calculations' option, multiply the 'Basic_Price' with 'Tax_Percentage' then divide it by 100 as shown below:

-Alternately, you can use the 'Advanced Query' option by clicking on 'Edit' link showing at top right and enter your query directly as shown below:
+Alternatively, you can use the 'Advanced Query' option by clicking the 'Edit' link showing at the top right and enter your query directly as shown below:

 {Basic_Price} * {Tax_Percentage} / 100

-Below is an understanding of the query in parts - to help you get an idea on how such a query can be edited if required:
+Below is an understanding of the query in parts - to help you get an idea of how such a query can be edited if required:

 {Basic_Price} | A variable value of the user input for field name 'Basic_Price'